 Embryo-Fetal Toxicity & Females of Reproductive Potential: See Boxed WARNINGS.
 Females of reproductive potential must avoid pregnancy for at least 4 weeks before beginning REVLIMID or POMALYST.

 - Males: REVLIMID & POMALYST are present in the semen of patients receiving the drug.
 Males must always use a latex or synthetic condom during any sexual contact with females of reproductive potential while taking REVLIMID or POMALYST even if they have undergone a successful vasectomy.
 This protective measure must be followed for up to 4 weeks after discontinuing REVLIMID or POMALYST.
-Males must not donate sperm while taking REVLIMID or POMALYST.
+Males must not donate sperm while taking REVLIMID and for up to 4 weeks after discontinuing REVLIMID, or while taking POMALYST.

 - Blood Donation: Patients must not donate blood during treatment with REVLIMID or POMALYST and for 4 weeks following discontinuation of the drug, as the blood might be given to a pregnant female patient whose fetus must not be exposed to REVLIMID or POMALYST.

-- Further information about the POMALYST or Lenalidomide REMS program is available at www.CelgeneRiskManagement.com or by telephone at 1-888-423-5436.
+- Further information about the POMALYST REMS program is available at www.pomalystrems.com or by telephone at 1-888-423-5436.

 Hematologic Toxicity: REVLIMID & POMALYST can cause significant neutropenia and thrombocytopenia.
 Neutropenia, anemia, and thrombocytopenia were the most frequently reported Grade 3 or 4 adverse reactions in patients taking REVLIMID & POMALYST in clinical trials.
 Patients may require dose interruption and/or modification.
 For REVLIMID, monitor patients with neutropenia for signs of infection and advise patients to observe for bleeding or bruising, especially with use of concomitant medications that may increase risk of bleeding.
 Monitor complete blood counts (CBC) every 7 days for the first 2 cycles, on days 1 and 15 of cycle 3, and every 28 days thereafter.
 For POMALYST, monitor CBC weekly for the first 8 weeks and monthly thereafter.